 4) Click Install.
 (This requires the premium version – you’ll be prompted to buy or register the License Key when you click Install.)

-Fix 4: Reinstall the problematic program
+Fix 4: Reinstall the problematic application

-You can try to reinstall the program which throws up the Entry Point Not Found error.
+You can try to reinstall the application which throws up the Entry Point Not Found error.
 For example, if you got the error when launching a video game, then uninstall the game from your computer and reinstall it all over again.
 Sometimes that will fix your problem perfectly.

 Fix 5: Install the program that contains the DLL file